dalealleshouse/zero-to-devops/README.md

 ## Minikube

 [Minikube](https://github.com/kubernetes/minikube) is a single-node K8S cluster
-that runs inside a virtual machine intended for development use and testing only.
-It's a great option for presentations (like this one) because it provides a means to work with K8S locally without an internet connection.
+that runs inside a virtual machine intended for development use and testing.
+It's a great option for presentations (like this one) because it provides a means to work with K8S without an internet connection.
 Yes, believe it or not, internet connectivity is a bit capricious at conferences and meet ups.

-The demo should work fine on Mac or Linux.
+The demo should work fine on Mac, older Windows, or Linux.
 However, it hasn't been tested.
-I used a Windows 10 machine and Powershell, which required  special minikube configuration.
-It's doubtful that this will work on older windows machines at all.
-However, if you are able to get it working, add information about your experience and I'll happily accept a pull request.
+These instruction apply specifically to Windows 10 and Powershell, which requires special minikube configuration.
+If you are able to get it working with a different OS or configuration, add information about your experience and I'll happily accept a pull request.

 Special Windows 10 minikube configuration: